Jigonhsasee: Commentary

 Jacob Needleman, a contemporary American writer on religion, notes that in Iroquoian history, "through the mediation of a woman"..., "the mission of peace takes form in the world."
 In addition, "it is women's power of judgement that will ultimately determine the leadership of the Iroquois Confederacy." because the Great Peacemaker gave women the power to choose the chiefs who would represent their people at council.
-According to oral tradition, the Great Peacemaker, who brought Hiawatha and this woman together to create the Iroquois Confederacy, gave her a new name of Jigonhsaseh, saying that it meant New Face: "It is in your countenance that a New Mind is manifest."
+According to oral tradition, the Great Peacemaker, who brought Hiawatha and this woman together to create the Haudenosaunee Confederacy, gave her a new name of Jigonhsaseh, saying that it meant New Face: "It is in your countenance that a New Mind is manifest."
 Needleman writes further that "Out of the womb of the New Mind the nations will be born anew."

 According to John Brown Childs, an American sociologist of Oneida, Massachusaug, and African-American ancestry, Jigonhsaseh means "she who lives on the road to war", as this important woman lived next to the warriors' path that ran from east to west.

-Some scholars have suggested that the constitution of the Iroquois Confederacy influenced colonists who drafted the U.S. Constitution, and while there is no academic consensus on this, the United States Senate passed a resolution in 1988 acknowledging the Iroquois Confederacy of Nations' influence.
+Some scholars have suggested that the constitution of the Haudenosaunee Confederacy influenced colonists who drafted the U.S. Constitution, and while there is no academic consensus on this, the United States Senate passed a resolution in 1988 acknowledging the Iroquois Confederacy of Nations' influence.